imjoy-team/imjoy-hybrid-desktop/README.md

 ## Usage
-To start the remote desktop environment, you can either [run on mybinder.org](https://mybinder.org/v2/gh/oeway/omero-guide-fiji/imjoy?urlpath=desktop) or build locally with [repo2docker](https://repo2docker.readthedocs.io/).
+To start the remote desktop environment, you can either [run on mybinder.org](https://mybinder.org/v2/gh/imjoy-team/imjoy-binder-desktop/binder?urlpath=desktop) or build locally with [repo2docker](https://repo2docker.readthedocs.io/).

 To build locally:

  * Install [Docker](https://www.docker.com/) if required
  * Create a virtual environment and install repo2docker from PyPI.
- * Clone this repository
+ * Clone this repository and checkout to the `binder` branch
  * Run  ``repo2docker``.
  * Depending on the permissions, you might have to run the command as an admin